DaringCuteSeal/site-jekyll-old/team/index.md

 ![fred](img/linuxes/fred.png)

 ## Fern
 Bootstrapped on September 7th, 2021.
 My second Artix Linux.
-Installed on my WD disks.
+Installed on my WD disk.
 Its purpose is as a sandbox.
-It has TONS of WMs and DEs installed.
+Has TONS of WMs and DEs installed.

 ![fern](img/linuxes/fern.png)